King's Counsel: Honoris causa

-Courtesy QC for Members of Parliament
+Courtesy appointments for Members of Parliament

-Until the 1990s there was a practice that sitting members of the UK Parliament (MPs) who were barristers were (if they wished) appointed QC, sometimes known as a "courtesy" or even "false" silk (or sarcastically "nylons" being artificial silks), on reaching a certain level of seniority, of around fifteen years, at the bar (though not automatically on election when they were more junior).
-In the 1990s it was felt that the practice of granting silk to MPs in this way, without considering their abilities, devalued the rank and the practice was abolished.
+Until the 1990s there was a practice that sitting members of the UK Parliament (MPs) who were barristers were appointed QC, if they wished, on reaching a certain level of seniority of around fifteen years at the bar.
+Such appointments were sometimes known as "courtesy" or even "false" silk, and also as "nylons".
+In the 1990s, it was felt that the practice of granting silk to MPs in this way, without considering their abilities, devalued the rank and the practice was abolished.

 However, for now the practice persists for law officers of the Crown.
-Former Attorney General for England and Wales, Jeremy Wright, was not a QC when he was appointed, a subject which attracted some comment.
-But, despite not having practised law for some time, Wright took silk shortly after his appointment, which was criticised by some as a breach of the protocol against "courtesy silk".
-Similarly when Harriet Harman was appointed as Solicitor General she was made a QC and when Suella Braverman took silk on 25 February 2020; earlier that month she had, like Wright, been appointed Attorney General.
+Former Attorney General for England and Wales Jeremy Wright was not a QC when he was appointed, a subject which attracted some comment.
+Despite not having practised law for some time, Wright took silk shortly after his appointment, which was criticised by some as a breach of the protocol against "courtesy silk".
+Similarly when Harriet Harman was appointed as Solicitor General she was made a QC.
+Suella Braverman took silk on 25 February 2020; earlier that month she had, like Wright, been appointed Attorney General.